 Rome knew that it could not beat Carthage in a conventional battle at sea.
 The Carthaginians were skilled sailors and experienced in naval warfare.
 Rome could not hope to beat them overnight.
 To overcome this difference in skill, the Romans created an innovative solution - the Corvus.
 The Corvus was a boarding platform attached to the Roman ships that enabled the Romans to board the enemy ships.

 When the Carthaginian ships came close, the Romans would use the Corvus to attach the ships.
 The Roman legionnaires would then board the Carthaginian ships and change the naval battle into a land battle at sea.
 The Romans were good at hand-to-hand combat and would overpower and capture the enemy ships.
+This was a fascinating innovation that was born out of the sheer necessity to help the Romans challenge the skilled Punic fleet.
 This turned the tide of battle, with Rome winning a string of victories.

 Roman Victory in the First Punic War

 Despite winning naval battles, the terrain in Sicily favoured the defenders, and the Romans had slow progress.
 The Romans also lost hundreds of ships in storms.
 The Corvus was unstable in bad weather, which forced the Romans to discontinue its usage.
 However, the Romans had enough naval experience to win conventional battles.
+Roman determination is shown in the fact that they constructed over 800 ships over the course of the war.
 They rebuilt the navy again and won the Battle of the Aegates Islands in 241 BC.
 The Carthaginians were forced to sue for peace.

 The Second Punic War: The Hannibalic War